Module 3: Galaxies & Cosmology

 By the end of this module, you will be able to:

-• Explain the structure of the Milky Way and evidence for dark matter
+• Describe the structure of the Milky Way and explain how flat rotation curves imply dark matter

 Lecture Readings